 Lockdown in South Australia

 Our house sit that was supposed to start in just a few hours was canceled and continuing down to Adelaide was out of the question.
 So, we decided to leave SA and go to Victoria.
-We were driving for an hour when we heard on the radio that South Australia was going to go into a lockdown at midnight!
+We were driving for about an hour when we heard on the radio that South Australia was going to go into a lockdown at midnight!
 Phew, we had made the right decision.
 Our trip through SA wasn’t meant to be.
 Not this time anyway.
 But we would be back!

 Back to Victoria

 We came back to Victoria and stayed there for two weeks.
 After playing golf at St Andrews Beach, we took the ferry to Tasmania.
 We spent almost four months in Tassie before coming back to Melbourne.
-We wanted to work on our golf list: so, we played Royal Park, Kingston Heath Golf Club, and Sandringham Golf Links.
+We wanted to work on our golf list: so, we played Royal Park, Kingston Heath Golf Club, and Sandy Golf Links.
 James also played The National.
 Only Royal Melbourne avoided us, so we made our way towards South Australia again, this time via the Great Ocean Road!

 Tip: if you still have vegetables, cook and pack them into containers and put them in your refrigerator, because cooked veggies are allowed.